Students learn to “think like a nurse” using critical thinking and clinical judgment.

 GGC maintains partnerships with several healthcare facilities in the area.

 With assistance from the nursing faculty, students provide nursing care to patients across the lifespan (newborn to older adult) as well as to vulnerable populations like pregnant women and persons with mental health disorders.

 - Emory Decatur Hospital (formerly DeKalb Medical)

 At these non-acute facilities, students learn about population health and how to provide nursing care in locations outside of a hospital.

 - Gwinnett County Public Schools

 - Gwinnett, Newton and Rockdale County Health Departments

-- Outpatient clinics at Gwinnett Medical Center and Eastside Medical Center
+- Outpatient clinics at Northside Gwinnett Hospital and Piedmont Eastside Hospital

 In the final semester of the program, students pair with a registered nurse at one of GGC’s clinical partner locations in order to complete an intensive practicum comprising 132 clinical hours of direct patient care.